What is a Scorebug? Definition, Examples, and How to Create Your Own

 What You Need

-Creating a scorebug for your stream requires:
+Creating a scorebug for your stream needs:

-- Streaming software: OBS Studio, Streamlabs, vMix, or similar
+- Streaming software — OBS Studio, Streamlabs, vMix, or similar

-- A scoring tool: Web-based scoreboard or scorebug software
+- A scoring tool — web-based scoreboard or scorebug software

-- Stable internet: For cloud-based solutions that sync in real-time
+- Stable internet — for cloud-based solutions that sync in real-time

-- Basic setup knowledge: Adding browser sources to your streaming software
+- Basic setup knowledge — adding browser sources to your streaming software

 Creating Your Own Scorebug